roux-antoine/self-racing-rc-platform/autonomous_software_pkg/src/utils/steering_param_identification/README.md

 ## What is this

-Set of scripts (still work-in-progress) to do parameter identification for the steering of the RC car.
-Hopefully it will enable us to get rid of the bicycle mode in the controller.
+Set of scripts to do parameter identification for the steering of the RC car, in order to create a steering model closer to the reality.

 ## Steps

 - record multiple bags of the car driving in a circle, at different speeds and circle radiuses
-- put them in a folder
+- put the bags in a folder
 - pass this folder as argument to `steering_param_identification.py`
 - for each bag, the script will generate a plotly html and ask you to enter the start and end time of the window of interest
     - open the html